 - Supporting migration between computational modes for efficient scaling and reproducible research

 - Fostering cross-domain community and knowledge-sharing

-- Partnering with network of partners (D-Lab, SCF, BIDS, et al.) to coordinate consulting services and training across campus
+- Partnering with network of partners (D-Lab, BIDS, SCF, EML, et al.) to coordinate consulting services and training across campus

 Types of assistance that BRC consultants do not offer:

 - Debugging users’ analytical/processing code (note: domain consultants may assist with debugging Slurm job scripts on Savio or other environments)

 - Optimizing code